foresterre/cargo-msrv/book/src/commands/find.md

 ## FOOTNOTES

 <sup>1</sup> Precision is of course a debatable concept.
 In this case we note that "a toolchain must be able
-to pass the cargo-msrv compatibility check command for a crate" (in its broadest sense).
+to pass the cargo-msrv compatibility check command for a crate".